 • 3 winter seasons guiding in Krasnaya Polyana (Sochi), including work for Freeride World Tour and few local freeride events.

-• Guiding in Central High Atlas (Morocco).
+• Guiding in the Central High Atlas (Morocco).

-• Skitouring on Antarctic peninsula
+• Skitouring on the Antarctic Peninsula

-• First ever regular guiding programs in Siberia
+• First-ever regular guiding programs in Siberia

-• Pioneering heliskiing in Lake Baikal area
+• Pioneering heliskiing in the Lake Baikal area

 • Several road trips on Hokkaido and Honshu (Japan)

-• First ever heli-assisted skitouring program in Svaneti (Georgia republic)
+• First-ever heli-assisted skitouring program in Svaneti (Georgia Republic)

 • Pioneering skitouring in Altay Mountains, East Kazakhstan region.